Amed Rosario Player Props: Guardians vs. Mariners

-Amed Rosario -- 0-for-4 in his most recent game -- will be in action for the Cleveland Guardians versus the Seattle Mariners, with Marco Gonzales on the hill, on April 2 at 4:10 PM ET.
+On Friday, Amed Rosario (on the back of going 0-for-5) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-5) against the Athletics.

 Amed Rosario Game Info & Props vs. the Mariners